curi0sity-sys/mattijs.id/README.md

  A Designer to make it a unified whole.
 CV, Blog, copmiler, zerosec- which just means adjusting the blog colours slightly to match the CV theme.
 Spellcheck on all websites.

-All of this on 3 simple hetzner servers I'll buy in a docker-compose-setup.

-Once that outscales, I'll buy 6 more servers and go for k8s on hetzner.
+Once this outscales, increased hosting packages, then vps's, then cyso's kubernetes setup.
+I want a hosted environment with contact info instead of an american cloud.

-And if that ever reaches a limit,  I'll just buy more hetzner servers.
+And if that ever reaches a limit,  I'll just buy more servers